Biosecurity at horse shows

-So the official definition of biosecurity is stopping contagious diseases.
-Think of it as invisible bubble wrap around your horse so he doesn’t get sick - or make anyone other horses sick.
+The official definition of biosecurity at horse shows is stopping contagious diseases from spreading – on show grounds and then back to home barns.
+Think of biosecurity as an invisible bubble wrap around your horse so he doesn’t get sick – or make anyone other horses sick.

 Most horse shows allow spectators to mingle down the barn aisles.

 What I notice at every single horse show I have ever worked, attended, or spectated.

 - Humans greatly facilitate the spreading of germs and viruses around the barns.